zabaras/inn-surrogate/2D/README.md

 ## Contact

-Open an issue on the Github repository if you have any questions/concerns.
+Open an issue on the Github repository if you have any questions.